Umuzi-org/Tilde/automarker_2/README.md

 This project is an improvement on the last version of the automarker.
 It is designed to overcome certain shortcomings in previous versions.

 It is a web app but can also be used as a command-line utility.
-This READE focuses on the command-line usecase since that is how it will most often be used.
+This README focuses on the command-line usecase since that is how it will most often be used.

 ## Installation